tobyjaffey/cctl/cctl-rf/README.markdown

 -> `0x02 0xFE 0x10`

-If response is received it will enter upgrade mode.
+If a response is received, the bootloader will enter upgrade mode.

 If no packet is received, the bootloader will attempt to launch user code from 0x400.

 The bootloader enables the watchdog with a 1s timeout while running.
 It does not engage the hardware watchdog when jumping to user code (as the watchdog cannot be disabled making it incompatible with applications which remain in deep sleep for long periods).

-Once in upgrade mode, the bootloader expects to receive at least one packet per second, else it will reset using the hardware watchdog.
+Once in upgrade mode, the bootloader expects to receive at least one packet per second, otherwise it will reset using the hardware watchdog.

-In upgrade mode, the following commands are available:
+In upgrade mode the following commands are available:

 ### Erase page